top of page

 • Experience in nonprofit or small business management is desired

-• Flexible hours and days, including Saturdays, and being available when the pantry is open to clients.
+• You must be flexible with hours and days, including Saturday mornings and some evenings, and be available when the pantry is open to clients.
+You will be required to attend evening board meetings.

 Executive Director Application